 As someone whose dog lives in the yard, I’m always looking for ways to reduce the noise that makes it over my wooden fence.
 The sound of loud engines can be really irritating to canine (and human) ears.
 And don’t get me started on the neighborhood kids who seem to find special joy in annoying yard dogs by kicking the fence.

 Needless to say, when my dog is irritated, the whole family hears about it.
 And if we can hear it, so can the whole neighborhood.
 So, I often find myself going down internet rabbit holes, searching for yard soundproofing tips.
-After all, with all the advancements in soundproofing, there’s really no need to have a rattling fence that also lets in street noise.
+After all, with all the advancements in soundproofing, there’s really no need to have a rattling fence that also lets in traffic noise.

 Obviously, no method of soundproofing will be able to completely block out all noises in your yard, since you’ll never be able to make it airtight.
 Still, there are ways in which you could conceivably reduce some of the noise.
 One surprisingly effective way I kept coming across during my research was mass loaded vinyl.
 Knowing the various applications and effectiveness of this material, I decided to try it.